Set up Single Sign-On (SSO) for Google Apps accounts

 openssl command.
 For details, see Generating Keys and Certificates for Google Apps SSO.

 Network masks are IP addresses that are represented using Classless Inter-Domain Routing (CIDR) notation.
 The CIDR specifies how many bits of the IP address are included.
-Google uses network masks to determine which IPs or ranges of IPs to present with the SSO service.
-In domains without a network mask, you must add users who are not super administrators to the Identity Provider (IdP).
+Google uses network masks to determine which IP addresses or ranges of IP addresses to present with the SSO service.
+In domains without a network mask, you must add users who are not super administrators to the identity provider (IdP).

 It is important for each network mask to use the correct format.
 In the following IPv6 example, the slash (/) and the number after it represent the CIDR.
-The last 96 bits are not taken into consideration, and all of the IPs in that network range are affected.
+The last 96 bits are not taken into consideration, and all of the IP addresses in that network range are affected.